-Course Name: U.S. History Grade: 11 No. of Semesters: 2
+Course Name: U.S. History

-The primary focus of the course is learning about world civilizations and their connection(s) to present day.
-Students will be able to understand our social, legal, economic and political systems of the past and discuss the fundamental ideas of history such as civilization, nationalism, imperialism and colonialism.
-This course will also focus on the development of historical thinking skills such as analyzing, predicting, summarizing, chronological reasoning, comparing and contextualizing, crafting historical arguments using historical evidence, and interpreting and synthesizing historical narrative.
 This course provides an overview of the history of the United States, examining time periods from colonialism to the present time.
 Political, scientific, military, and social developments are typically included in the historical overview.
 This course will also focus on the development of historical thinking skills (chronological reasoning, comparing and contextualizing, crafting historical arguments using historical evidence, and interpreting and synthesizing historical narrative) and an understanding of content learning objectives.
 We also hope to instill in every student's mind, the significance and impact each culture has had in helping shape America.
 With this goal in mind, the teacher should hope to curb social misunderstandings as well as social and cultural racism.
-We hope to instill in students the developmental skills, attitudes, behaviors, and social tolerance that will enable them to take pride in the United States and in themselves as Americans.
+We hope to instill in students the developmental skills, attitudes. behaviors, and social tolerance that will enable them to take pride in the United States and in themselves as Americans.

 Course Name: A.P.
+U.S. History

-U.S. History Grade: 11 No. of Semesters: 2 Course Name: American Government Grade: 12 No. of Semesters: 1 As the College Board defines, AP United States History is a course designed to focus on the development of historical thinking skills (chronological reasoning, comparing and contextualizing, crafting historical arguments using historical evidence, and interpreting and synthesizing historical narrative) and an understanding of content learning objectives organized around seven themes, such as identify, peopling, and America in the world.
-This course will cover American history from the Pre-Columbian period to the present and will be taught in accordance with the AP U.S. History curriculum framework prepared by the College Board to prepare students for the AP U.S. History exam in This course provides an overview of the structure and functions of the U.S. government and political institutions, and examines constitutional principles, the concepts of rights and responsibilities, the role of political parties and interest groups, and the importance of civic participation in the democratic process.
-The structure and function of state and local government is also examined.
+As the College Board defines, AP United States History is a course designed to focus on the development of historical thinking skills (chronological reasoning, comparing and contextualizing, crafting historical arguments using historical evidence, and interpreting and synthesizing historical narrative) and an understanding of content learning objectives organized around seven themes, such as identify, peopling, and America in the world.
+This course will cover American history from the Pre-Columbian period to the present and will be taught in accordance with the AP U.S. History curriculum framework prepared by the College Board to prepare students for the AP U.S. History exam in May.
+NOTE: Students who opt NOT to take the Advanced Placement United States History Exam will NOT receive AP credit for the course and the course will be changed to American History.